Photoinduced Hund excitons in the breakdown of a two-orbital Mott insulator: Results for the photodynamics

-In order to examine the photodynamics in the orbital channel we show in Fig.~\ref{fig:mm}~(b) the change in the orbital fluctuations, $C_{12}(\tau)$, as a function of time $\tau$.
-We observe this change to be negligible for $J = 0$.
-The situation completely changes when $J/U \neq 0$, where large variations in $C_{12}$ are detected.
-We also notice that larger values of $J/U$ lead to larger fluctuations.
-The negative deviations for $J/U = 1/4$ show that orbital fluctuations at long times decrease compared to the ground state value, still indicating a substantial change in orbital correlations.
-The light-induced activation of correlations in the orbital channel, as seen in the time dependence of $C_{12}(\tau)$, reaches an order-of-magnitude increase when compared to the ground state case.
+The light-induced activation of correlations in the orbital channel, as seen in the time dependence of $C_{12}(\tau)$, reaches an order-of-magnitude increase when compared to the ground-state case.
 At equilibrium, Hund's coupling tends to lock orbital correlations leading to the formation of robust magnetic moments and order; whereas in the nonequilibrium case, Hund's exchange \emph{dynamically} favors orbital excitations and melting of such magnetic moments.
-The activation of orbital fluctuations is due to the suppression of the magnetic order and corresponding generation of doublons which can hop through the system via second-order- and pair-hopping processes.
-This makes the coupling of orbitals stronger than in the ground state scenario.
+The activation of orbital fluctuations is due to the suppression of the magnetic order and corresponding generation of doublons, which can hop through the system via second-order- and pair-hopping processes.
+This makes the coupling of orbitals stronger than in the ground-state scenario.